-This is the seventh post in the 2021 Kindness series.
+This is the eighth post in the 2021 Kindness series.
 Each month I will make a donation to a different nonprofit and write about the organization.

 I didn’t have a particular theme or organization in mind for this month.
 Then, as I watched the opening ceremony of the Tokyo Olympics, I found inspiration.
 I am not really into sports but have always enjoyed watching the Olympics.
 I admire the passion and dedication of the athletes – they inspire me.
 I started to search online for nonprofits focused on fitness or helping athletes.
 It didn’t take long to find one that moved me.
 So, in the spirit of the summer Olympics, this month’s donation went to Girls on the Run.